 - Database SQL schema generation (and schema upgrade commands) for your SQLite database.

-- Data Layer Node.js and C back-end source code—API and implementation—for manipulating and exporting from the database.
+- Data Layer Node.js, C, and Rust back-end source code—API and implementation—for manipulating and exporting from the database.
 This must be driven by your program code.

 - Presentation Layer Front-end TypeScript source code populating HTML5 trees with exported data.
 This must be driven by your front-end code.